4 killed, 4 injured in Maine car crash

 Berwick police say on Facebook that three people died at the scene and one was pronounced dead at a hospital.
 It happened around 1:30 p.m.
 Saturday on Route 4.

 The four injured people are being treated at local hospitals.
-Their conditions weren’t immediately known.
+A police spokesman says one is in critical condition.

 Most Read Nation & World Stories